 Sharna earned a Bachelor of Arts from the University of Pennsylvania with majors in Urban Studies and Religious Studies.
 She has a Masters in Public Administration in Non-Profit Management from New York University's Robert F. Wagner Graduate School of Public Service, where she was the inaugural Charles H. Tenney Fellow.
 She also has training in organizational development, group dynamics, and family systems.

-Sharna currently serves on the Board of Directors of the Council on Foundations and the Goldseker Foundation and is a member of the Collaboration for Family Flourishing.
+Sharna currently serves on the Board of Directors of the Goldseker Foundation and is a member of the Collaboration for Family Flourishing.

 Barbara Taylor is a Program Officer at 21/64, a non-profit consulting practice specializing in next generation and multigenerational engagement in philanthropy and family enterprise.
 Barbara works on 21/64 related activities in many capacities, including tool development and distribution, helps manage the Grand Street philanthropic network, and coordinates 21/64 consulting to family foundations, conferences, and family offices.
 Barbara received a Master's in Public Administration at NYU's Wagner School for Public Service, and holds a Bachelor of Arts in English from St. John's University.